Prominent Florida Eye Doctor Faces 610 Years in Prison for Alleged Medicare Fraud

 Aggressive Medicine or Malpractice?

-Melgen’s federal crimes defense attorney argued that Melgen only did what he had to do to achieve the best outcome for his patients.
+Melgen’s federal crimes defense lawyer argued that Melgen only did what he had to do to achieve the best outcome for his patients.
 He used the term, “aggressive medicine,” which basically means that the doctor was forced to use an invasive or vigorous treatment in order to obtain the desired results.

 The prosecution, however, insists that this case is about a doctor who lied to both his patients and the Medicare system for money.
 Not only did he lie about the diagnoses, but also, he falsified tests in order to “prove” to the patient that they did, in fact, need the prescribed treatment.
 He then charged Medicare for those tests as well.
 As a result, Melgen was bringing in a gross income of $72,000 annually.